-The percentage of the Company's total revenues contributed by the Company's television broadcasting segment was approximately 67.4%, 70.6% and 69.8% for each of the years ended December 31, 1999, 1998 and 1997, respectively.
+The percentage of the Company's total revenues contributed by the Company's television broadcasting segment was approximately 70.5%, 67.4% and 70.6% for the years ended December 31, 2000, 1999 and 1998, respectively.

 In the following description of each of the Company's stations, information set forth below concerning estimates of population, Total Market Revenues, average household income, projected effective buying income and projected retail business sales growth has been derived from the BIA Guide.
-Estimates of television households are as reported by Nielsen for November 1999.
+Estimates of television households are as reported by Nielsen for November 2000.